Starving in Suburbia: Plot

 Hannah and Leo are teenage siblings from a competitive family.
 Hannah takes classes in interpretive dancing, hoping to be at the forefront of an upcoming dance meet, while Leo's time is taken up mostly by wrestling, which requires him to make weight and undergo a strict regimen of diets and training.
 This focus on Leo leaves Hannah, 17 years old, largely up to her own devices.
 She works part-time at a bakery, and spends time socially with her friends.

-One day, she and her best friend, Kayden, are browsing the internet in Hannah's bedroom when Kayden shows Hannah a pro-ana blog, which features multiple gifs of unnaturally-thin people, skeletons, cinematography from The Lovely Bones, and motivational quotes that mock fat people and offer tips on how to avoid eating.
+One day, she and her best friend, Kayden, are browsing the internet in Hannah's bedroom when Kayden shows Hannah a pro-ana blog, which features multiple gifs of unnaturally-thin people, skeletons, motivational quotes that mock fat people and tips on how to avoid eating.
 Hannah gets curious, asking Kayden who "ButterflyAna" is, to which she answers that she is her cousin's friend, who runs the site.
 They attempt to open the chatroom, but are stopped by a privacy lock.

 The following day Hannah joins her family for breakfast and is surrounded by talks of her family's dieting.
 Her father asks her to join them on a run, to which she asks if he thinks she is fat.
 She storms out to hang out with Kayden and her boyfriend, Brendan, where they talk about their future and college.
 Kayden reveals that Hannah is going to apply to NYU, which is close to Brendan's residence.
 They promise to hang out when, or if, she gets in, and assure themselves that "it will all be okay".

 Hannah tries to work on her college entrance essay, but cannot get past the starting words.
 After going downstairs to get peanut butter from the kitchen, she goes back to the site and joins as a member.
 Hannah envisions the forum's visitors in her mind as real people, all abnormally thin and attractive-looking, attending an exclusive club adorned with rainbow string lights for a party, but no food or drinks anywhere.
 "ButterflyAna" visually appears, and relates to Hannah's inner feelings of poor self-esteem and concerns about things such as her weight, perceived stomach distention and eating too much, and promises to help her lose weight.